"I don't mind having a demon friend."

 - The vast majority of Kirby's friendships are of the interspecies variety, due to living in a world inhabited by many different sapient species but very few of his own kind.

 - Xenoblade has several examples of this all around the world.
-Amongst the main party, both Riki (a Nopon) and Melia (a High Entia) have a good friendship, and also develop some close bonds with their Homs partners as the game goes on; in one case even growing into unrequited Interspecies Romance.
+Amongst the main party, both Riki (a Nopon) and Melia (a High Entia) have a good friendship between them, and also develop some close bonds with their Homs partners as the game goes on; in one case even growing into unrequited Interspecies Romance.

 - Kingdom Hearts: Most notably, Sora's friendship with Donald and Goofy.